Skip to main content

 8 mentions Positive Neutral Negative

 The emotional aspect of the game is a mixed bag; while some players found it deeply moving and thought-provoking, with certain endings eliciting strong feelings of joy and sadness, others noted inconsistencies in character emotions and abrupt topic shifts in conversations.
-Overall, the emotional catharsis and significant choices enhanced the experience for many, making it a memorable journey despite some narrative flaws.
+Overall, the game offers significant emotional catharsis, especially for long-time fans, but may not resonate as strongly with newcomers.

 • “The true ending was so heartwarming and I was overjoyed (this was of course after playing all the pathways)! ”